Ponjinge/NFT-Viewer/nft_gallery/README.md

 ## Description

 This is a simple NFT Gallery application that allows users to view NFTs from specific collections.
-The application is built using the T3 Stack, which includes Next.js, Prisma, Drizzle, Tailwind CSS, the App router and Vercel PostgreSQL.
+The application was built using the T3 Stack, including Next.js, Drizzle, Tailwind CSS, React server components, App router and Vercel PostgreSQL.

 ## Dev Setup